Skip navigation

 3. Minimum 2.25 GPA and not on academic probation at time of program

-All business students (undergraduate and graduate) who complete the program application process and pay the deposit by the priority deadline (May 1, 2023) are guaranteed a $1,000 scholarship from the College of Business and Economic Development.
-Additional scholarships, when available, will be awarded after the program application deadline (September 1, 2023).
-Last year, students received an average of over $1,500 in total scholarship awards.
+All business students (undergraduate and graduate) who complete the program application process and pay the deposit by the priority deadline (July 1, 2024) will receive early consideration for a scholarship from the College of Business and Economic Development.
+Additional scholarships, when available, will be awarded after the program application deadline (August 2, 2024).
 Additional scholarships are available through your major, school, college, and the university.
 Make sure you are up to date in the Go System to be able to accept scholarship awards.

-The Honor's College (up to $5,000) and Eagle Scholars Program (amount varies) offer grants and scholarships to assist you in funding study away programs.
+The Eagle Scholars Program (amount varies) offer scholarships to assist you in funding study away programs.
 You may be eligible to have most, or all the program fees paid.
 Check with your study away director for information.

 Financial Aid can be used for this program.
 Discuss your options with your financial aid counselor to see if your award package needs be amended or redistributed to help offset the cost of the program.
 If you have questions, ask your Program Coordinator for help!